We service and repair all makes of cars and vans at our Plymouth garage.

 When was your car last serviced?
 Phone, text or email to book with us.

 A vehicle registered for use on the road in the UK must pass the MOT.
 An MOT is a type of mechanical and emissions test.
-In the UK, cars are tested yearly when they are 3 years old.
+In the UK, cars are tested annually, except for new cars.
 The MOT test is designed to ensure a vehicle meets at least the minimum standard of road safety and environmental standards.

 The items that are tested are listed in ‘The MOT Inspection Manual’.
 Items can only fail a test for the reasons on an MOT computer’s failure menu.
 The tester must be specific about the reason for failure.

-The MOT can only check the condition of the items on the test, at the time of the test.
-It cannot check anything that is not included in the MOT.
-This means that an MOT is not evidence of the overall mechanical condition of a vehicle; A vehicle must be serviced regularly to maintain its mechanical condition.
+The MOT tester can only check the condition of the items on the test, at the time of the test.
+This means that an MOT is not evidence of the complete mechanical condition of a vehicle; A vehicle must be serviced regularly to maintain its mechanical condition.

 As testers are not allowed to dismantle items, there is a limit to what can be checked.
 For example, brake shoes are enclosed by a brake drum.
 They may pass a brake test at the time of the MOT.
 But this does not guarantee that the brakes will operate safely for another 12 months.